-Below is a list of websites, physicians who treat MSC, Mold Illness and other Environmental Illnesses.
+Below is a list of websites, physicians who treat TILT/MSC, Mold Illness and other illnesses caused by environmental exposures.
 You will also find scientific publications, information for clinicians, recommended reading and free downloads we have collected from various sites over the years.
 There is valuable information for families and medical professionals alike.

 Information for Medical Professionals

 “This page summarizes links to information sources relevant to understanding and treating toxic mold illness, provided by physicians.Much of the information cited here is appropriate for use in educating physicians and other health care providers about the issues involved.”

 Download the Environmental Protection Agency’s Guidance for Clinicians when treating or diagnosing patients who have been exposed to mold and are suffering health complications.

 Research and Publications